edelstone/actionverb.com/job-ads/designer.md

  * What is the largest marketing, brochure, or static site you have personally built, and how many visitors have interacted with it?

- * On a Scale of 1 to 10, please rate your HTML, CSS, and Javascript knowledge.
+ * On a Scale of 1 to 10, please rate your HTML, CSS, and JavaScript knowledge.

 You may also want to write about why this opportunity calls to you personally and why you see yourself as a good fit for Action Verb.
-We also love watching Video Cover Letters, so feel free to post a YouTube or Vimeo link into the box in lieu of a written letter.
+We also love watching video cover letters, so feel free to post a YouTube or Vimeo link into the box in lieu of a written letter.

 Apply Here: